chandrasekar-r/cassandra-centos7/README.md

 # cassandra-centos7
-Run cassandra as separate container in centos 7
+Install and Run cassandra DB in a separate docker container in centos 7